you-dot-dev/web/src/articles/getting-started.md

 title: "Getting started in Software Development"
 image: 'coding.jpg'
 author: "Paul Coe"
+time_to_read: "10"
 ---

-10 minute read
 ## Welcome to you.dev

-<p class="center">My name is Paul and I'm here to help you become a software developer.<p>
+My name is Paul and I'm here to help you become a software developer.

-(This article / series will assume you are already comfortable with basic computer terminology and either [Microsoft Windows](https://www.microsoft.com/en-us/windows) or [Apple macOS](https://www.apple.com/macos).)
+This article / series will assume you are already comfortable with basic computer terminology and either [Microsoft Windows](https://www.microsoft.com/en-us/windows) or [Apple macOS](https://www.apple.com/macos).

 Software applications are all about receiving, processing, and presenting information.
 That information can come in the form of text, photos, audio, video, 3D graphics, financial records, or basically anything that can be digitized.
 Software is written by software developers and engineers using a variety of programming languages suited for different purposes.

-Awesome!

-So where do we start?
+<p class="center">Awesome!
+So where do we start?</p>

-## Step 1: Acquire tools
+## First let us acquire some tools

-<p class="center">Every software developer needs tools to get their job done.
-Some software projects require expensive proprietary tools, but **every** developer needs some free tools from the following categories:</p>
+Every software developer needs tools to get their job done.
+Some software projects require expensive proprietary tools, but **every** developer needs some free tools from the following categories:

 - **Text Editors** - for writing and editing source code.
 - **Web Browsers** - for testing and debugging your Web Application if you are building one.